assignUser/octolog/README.md

 [![DOI](https://zenodo.org/badge/451156961.svg)](https://zenodo.org/badge/latestdoi/451156961)
 <!-- badges: end -->

-Octolog provides a complete[^1] API for Github [workflow commands](https://docs.github.com/en/actions/using-workflows/workflow-commands-for-github-actions) that makes it easy to create powerful Github Actions that create readable logs.
+Octolog provides a complete[^1] API for GitHub [workflow commands](https://docs.github.com/en/actions/using-workflows/workflow-commands-for-github-actions) that makes it easy to create powerful GitHub Actions that create readable logs.

-Additionally it is possible to signal conditions with octolog from R that will create annotations when used within Github Actions but raise normal R conditions when used interactively. ![Annotations on files of a PR](man/figures/error.png)
+Additionally it is possible to signal conditions with octolog from R that will create annotations when used within GitHub Actions but raise normal R conditions when used interactively. ![Annotations on files of a PR](man/figures/error.png)